The full-body exercise plan is the ideal entry into strength training and is also quite suitable for a diet.

-For whom is full-body workout suitable?
+For whom is the full-body workout suitable?

 Needless to say, serious muscle building is definitely viable with this concept.

-Advanced athletes, however, usually prefer a 2-split or 3-split, because with the increasing frequency (for example 5-6 times a week), the body cannot keep up with the regeneration, if each day of training is charged to the entire body.
+Advanced athletes, however, usually prefer a 2-split or 3-split, because with the increasing frequency (for example 5-6 times a week), the body cannot keep up with the regeneration, if each day of training is concentrated to the entire body.

 The configuration of a full-body workout

 How could such a training plan look like?